deipax/Deipax/README.md

             private int PropFour { get; set; }
         }

 Why would you not want to clone some fields?
 In my case I had a web service that logged all requests sent to it so that we could track work and troubleshoot production issues.
-One endpoint was for saving images which took up a lot of database space and provided no benefit.
+One endpoint was for saving images which took up a lot of database space and provided no benefit, so I decorated the property on the request which held the image byte array with a NoClone attribute.
+I would then clone the request, serialize it and then save it to the database without the extra image data.

 #### ShallowClone
 The ShallowClone attribute is rather simple.
 If a class, struct, property or field is decorated with this attribute, anytime it is encountered it will be returned from the source without cloning or manipulation of any kind.